Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

         namespace: "luigis_mansion", //The namespace of the furniture loot chance.
 Default = "luigis_mansion".
         id: "health_dependent_1", //The ID of the furniture loot chance.
 Default = "null".
     },
-    search_command:"...", //Command to trigger on manual search (requires searchable to have "interact" method).
+    search_command:"...", //Command to trigger on search.
 Runs as the furniture at the searcher (who's tagged "searcher").
 Default = none. can_hide_boo:1b, //If this furniture is randomly selected by boos to hide in.
 Default = 0b.
     scan_result: //Result from GBH scan.
 Not provided = ignored by scan.
 Has several formats and behaviors.
         * {namespace:"luigis_mansion",id:"scan/scanner/1"}, //Dialog as a result from GBH scan.
 Gooigi scan always results in the "3ds_remake:scan/scanner/gooigi" dialog if the ID starts with "scan/scanner/".